Satisfactory Academic Progress (SAP) Policy

 A student who completes the academic requirements for a program, but does not yet have a conferred degree, is not eligible for further Title IV financial aid for that program.
 Adding an additional major, minor, or concentration will not permit the student to extend the length of a degree and eligibility for financial aid funding.

-The Office of Academic Services and Registrar, after approving the audit, will determine if the student has completed all course requirements for the degree.
+The Office of the Registrar, after approving the audit, will determine if the student has completed all course requirements for the degree.
 This includes courses for double majors or minors.
 After your audit for degree has been completed, you will be identified as a potential graduate.
 If you fail to meet graduate requirements, you may no longer be eligible to receive financial aid funds.

 Students who are not eligible to receive financial aid funding through the Office of Financial Aid for the next semester of enrollment will have to pay out of pocket with an alternative funding source.